pjungwir/pg-temporal-talk-2020/slides.md

 - Honestly I barely understand the TupleTableSlots, but I think it's like this:
   - A tuple table is a collection of tuples, and a slot holds one tuple.
     - The slot isn't the tuple itself:
-      - it has metadata about the tuple, like whether it's part of a table etc.
+      - it has metadata about the tuple, like whether it's part of a table or just some expression, etc.
     - There are functions to store a tuple into a slot or get it out again.
   - We initialize a tuple table slot in `ExecInitModifyTable` which runs once for the whole statement,
     - And then we use it later once per row.
+  - If someone knows of a good document I can read about tuple table slots, I'd love to know about it.
 - So the first line stores the tuple into the slot based on tupleid.
   - I suspect `SnapshotAny` is wrong....
+  - I was surprised the tuple we're currently updating wasn't already "loaded" and available somewhere, but I couldn't find it.
-- Next we pull out a `Datum`.
+- Next we pull out a `Datum`, which is what `oldRange` is.
   - A `Datum` is just Postgres's generic type for any value.
   - There are macros to convert it to whatever type you like, here to a range type.